 If you’d like to chat about this property, give us a call.

-Ideally located in a popular residential area, in the heart of Bovey Tracey.
-Known as the "Gateway to the Moors", this bustling town offers a comprehensive range of shops and amenities including a health centre, library, primary school, inns and churches.
+This charming bungalow is in a Cul de sac location, giving good access to the town centre.
+Known as the "Gateway to the Moors", Bovey Tracey offers a comprehensive range of shops and amenities including a health centre, library, primary school, inns and churches.
 The town also benefits from good sporting facilities, including a swimming pool and a sports field/ tennis courts.
 The A38 dual carriageway, linking Exeter and Plymouth to the M5 motorway is within two miles of the town and there are mainline railway stations at Newton Abbot and Exeter.
-The open spaces of Dartmoor lie just to the west of the town and the South Devon beaches are mostly within half an hour's driving distance.
+The open spaces of Dartmoor lie just to the west of the town and the South Devon beaches are mostly within 30 mins driving distance.

 Local Authority: Teignbridge District Council